A layout algorithm for higher-dimensional string diagrams: Injectification

 Conceptually, injectification takes a diagram and produces another diagram of the same shape, where every morphism has been replaced by one in $\mathcal{L}$, together with a way to map back to the original diagram by morphisms in $\mathcal{R}$.
 The motivating example is when the two classes are (mono, epi), then injectification has the effect of making every morphism injective in a way that preserves the data of the original diagram.

-We can also think of injectification as a way to generalise factorizations from morphisms to diagrams.
-If we let $\cat{J} = \ord{2}$, then a functor $\ord{2} \to \cat{C}$ picks out a morphism $f : A \to B$ in $\cat{C}$, and an injectification can be given by factorizing the morphism $f$ (if such a factorization exists):
+We can also think of injectification as a way to generalise factorisations from morphisms to diagrams.
+If we let $\cat J = \ord 2$, then a functor $\ord 2 \to \cat C$ picks out a morphism $f : A \to B$ in $\cat C$, and an injectification can be given by factorizing the morphism $f$ (if such a factorisation exists):

-The main theorem of this section shows that given a wfs, we can use it to construct injectifications of finite poset-shaped diagrams.
-Moreover, the construction is functorial if the wfs is functorial.
+The main theorem of this section shows that given a factorisation system, we can use it to construct injectifications of poset-shaped diagrams.
+Moreover, the construction is functorial.